What is the inner jacket of a cable?

 The structure of a cable is very complex, and like many other topics, it is not easy to explain in just a few sentences.
 Basically, the claim for any cable is that it operates reliably and efficiently for as long as possible.
 Today, we look at the inner jacket, or cable filler, which is an important part of managing the insides of a cable.
 To do this, we look at where the inner jacket is within a cable, what its purpose is, and how it can affect the service life of a cable.

-Where is the inner jacket, or cable filler, located?
+Where is the inner jacket, and what does it do?

 To explain the purpose of the inner jacket, we first have to take a closer look at where the inner jacket lies within the cable structure.
 Often, we find it in high quality cables that are designed for dynamic applications, and it is between the shield and the stranding.